braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### What other things should I watch out for during troubleshooting?

 - Check that you are using a `.p8` key for authentication.
 - Check that your push provisioning profile matches the environment you’re testing.
-Universal certificates may be configured in the Braze dashboard to send to either the development or production APNs environment.
+Universal certificates may be configured in the Braze dashboard to send to either the development or production Apple Push Notification service (APNs) environment.
 Using a development certificate for a production app or a production certificate for a development app will not work.

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/push/best_practices/push_primer_messages/